Product management foundations

 So far, those expectations have been met and slightly exceeded.

-Note that this post only covers the surface of this course.
+Keep in mind that this post only covers the surface of this course.
 If you want to dig deeper and also access all the Reforge templates and the wonderful Slack community, you may consider becoming a member yourself.

-Step 1: Feature opportunity validation
+Feature opportunity validation

 An opportunity must fulfill 3 criteria to be worth pursuing: